Jonesatron/CSS-Variable-Generator/README.md

 # CSS-Variable-Generator
 Generate CSS variables from a base HEX color.
+Useful for theming websites and creating color palettes.

 ## Installation